 - 1. Insurance should be covered by any systemic risk regulatory structure that Congress develops. - 2.
 Systemic risk regulation of insurance must include monitoring and enforcement components that are mandatory for insurers, not optional.
 An optional approach to systemic risk will fail. - 3.
-Systemic risk regulation of insurance should take into consideration bond insurance, the possible impact on other financial sectors of the unavailability or unaffordability of certain lines of coverage (such as the emerging difficulties for banks in obtaining Directors and Officers Insurance) reinsurance, where very large risks are shared among many insurers, post-assessment guaranty funds and possibly other insurance risks. - 4.
-Dividing the insurance industry "systemically significant" and non-significant companies is not feasible.
+Systemic risk regulation of insurance should take into consideration bond insurance, title insurance, the possible impact on other financial sectors of the unavailability or un-affordability of certain lines of coverage (such as the emerging difficulties for banks in obtaining Directors and Officers Insurance), reinsurance, where very large risks are shared among many insurers, post-assessment guaranty funds and possibly other insurance risks. - 4.
+Dividing the insurance industry into "systemically significant" and non-significant companies is not feasible.
 Instead, the regulator should monitor all, or nearly all, insurers to impose capital standards on those institutions that ratchet up significantly as the institution takes on more risk either by growing to a size that makes it "too big to fail," by engaging in risky activities, or by entering into risky relationships with other players in the broader financial markets. - 5.
-Congress should consider taking several steps that would lower the overall systemic risk of the insurance industry, including repealing the provisions of the Gramm-Leach-Bliley Act that allow firms to sell insurance in conjunction with other financial services, particularly credit and securities products. - 6.
-Insurance systemic risk could also be lowered by eliminating post-assessment guaranty funds and replacing them by state directed, nationally based, pre-assessment funds, or by a federal insurance guaranty agency modeled on the FDIC.
+Regulation for solvency/prudential regulation should be moved over to federal control in order to properly understand and control risk. - 6.
+Congress should consider taking several steps that would lower the overall systemic risk of the insurance industry, including repealing the provisions of the Gramm-Leach-Bliley Act that allow firms to sell insurance in conjunction with other financial services, particularly credit and securities products. - 7.
+Eliminating post-assessment guaranty funds could also lower insurance systemic risk and replacing them by state directed, nationally based, pre-assessment funds, or by a federal insurance guaranty agency modeled on the FDIC.
+We favor a federal guaranty system based on the FDIC approach.